wyntau/angular-require/README.md

 ## angular-require
 use require in angular painless

+### Requirements
+- require.js
+- require-css.js (optional, if you will load css files, you should include it)

 ### Usage
 1. load `angular-require.js` before your app's init function.
 You can load it using require.js or just write in html.